apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

    $ {command} shell my_container.sif

-Using the environment variable ``${ENVPREFIX}_BINDPATH``, you can bind paths even when you are running your container as an executable file with a runscript.
-If you bind many directories into your {Project}
-containers and they don't change, you could even benefit by setting this variable in your ``.bashrc`` file.
+Using the environment variables, you can bind paths even when you are running your container as an executable file with a runscript.
+If you bind many directories into your {Project} containers and they don't change, you could even benefit by setting one of these variables in your ``.bashrc`` file.

 .. note::

    Inside {aProject} container all the paths that were bound in are set in the ``${ENVPREFIX}_BIND`` variable.
 That means they will be automatically bound in again by default if another {command} command is run nested inside the first container.

-You can change that variable if you choose before that point, but if you want to avoid interfering with nested containers it's better to use ``${ENVPREFIX}_BINDPATH``.
+   Unlike in Singularity, ``${ENVPREFIX}_BIND`` and ``${ENVPREFIX}_BINDPATH`` are equivalent aliases in {Project} — both set up the same bind mounts and both are propagated to nested containers.
+To bind a path without propagating it to nested containers, use ``--mount`` with the ``nonested`` option (see :ref:`--mount Examples <sec:mount_examples>` below).

+.. _sec:mount_examples:

 ``--mount`` Examples
 ====================